alexphanna/xbacklight-log/README.md

 # xbacklight-log
-According to the [Weber-Fechner law](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law) human perception of brightness is logarithmic.
-By default xbacklight is linear and not smooth. [brightness.py](brightness.py) wraps xbacklight and uses the logarithmic dimming curve in the figure below.
+According to the [Weber-Fechner law](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law) human perception of brightness is logarithmic not linear.
+By default xbacklight is linear, so adjustment of brightness seems very uneven. xbacklight-log fixes this by wrapping xbacklight and using two seperate brightness values.
+The figure below shows the logarithmic dimming curve (log<sub>10</sub>x).

 ![](graph.png)